anupcowkur/Android-Wheel-Menu/README.md

 # Usage

-First [download the jar](https://www.dropbox.com/s/npmfmwzgupqsjlf/wheel-menu.jar) and add it to your project.
+First [download the jar](https://www.dropbox.com/s/vwftt66loxugq13/wheelmenu.jar) and add it to your project.
 The exact location to include the jar will depend on your specific IDE.

-Import the package ```com.anupcowkur.wheel_menu``` into the activity in which you want to include the menu.
+Import the package ```com.anupcowkur.wheelmenu``` into the activity in which you want to include the menu.

 Initialize the menu with the constructor in the format: